sf-wdi-17/notes/lectures/week-01/_2_tuesday/dusk/README.md

 | :----- |
 | To manipulate datatypes and create expressions in JS |

+##Before we get started...
+...everyone open up a browser and open up your developer console.
+You can do this by either using the keyboard shortcut `OPTION-COMMAND-J`, or clicking on View, then Developer, then JS Console in your browsers menu bar.

 ## Agenda
 * Brainstorm (Ruby v.
 Javascript)